joladapo15/password-strength-checker/README.md

 # 🔐 Password Strength Checker (Python)

-A simple Python tool that analyzes a password and gives **real-time feedback** every time you enter a new password.
+A Python tool that analyzes a password and gives **real-time feedback** every time you enter a new password.
 This project checks for:

 - Uppercase letters (A–Z)